 Crispy fried chicken tossed in a sweet, tangy, and savory lemon sauce.
-This quick and easy Chinese lemon chicken recipe is made with simple ingredients.
-Perfect as a main with rice on busy weeknights.
-Better-than-takeout and family-friendly!
+This quick and easy Chinese lemon chicken recipe uses simple ingredients and is ready in just 30 minutes - a family-friendly, restaurant-quality main perfect for busy weeknights!

 Jump to:

-It's a classic dish served at Chinese restaurants and similar to my Orange Chicken recipe, but made with fresh lemon juice!
+It's a popular fried chicken dish served at Chinese restaurants and it's similar to my Orange Chicken recipe, but made with fresh lemon juice!

-I also share how to air fry the chicken - see FAQ section below!
+I also share how to air fry the chicken if you prefer not to shallow fry- see FAQ section below!

 Ingredients & Substitutes

-- Skinless Boneless Chicken Thighs: or swap with chicken breast and cook until an internal temperature of 165 F. Not a fan of chicken?
-Swap with pork shoulder, jumbo shrimp, or sturdy white fish.
+- Skinless Boneless Chicken Thighs: Or swap with chicken breast and cook until an internal temperature of 165 F.

 - Salt